EdJb1971/The_Self-Evolving_Alzheimer_Agentic_Research_Foundry/README.md

 10. **Configuration**: Set up API keys and preferences in the "Settings" section.

 ### 7. Stopping the Platform
-To stop all running Docker containers and remove their networks and volumes:
+To stop all running services:

+**For Local Development:**
+- Press `Ctrl+C` in each terminal to stop individual services
+- Or use task manager to end Python processes

+**For Docker Deployment:**
 ```bash
 docker-compose down -v
 ```